simplenetes-io/podc/PODSPEC.md

                 # Match on path endings, can be used together with pathBeg.
                 pathEnd: .jpg .gif

                 # Match on full path, not include query parameters.
-Exlusice to pathBeg and pathEnd.
+Exlusive to pathBeg and pathEnd.
                 path: /admin/ /superuser/

                 # A heavier weight makes this match earlier in the Ingress.
 Default is 100.